Netanelpo/scopd-integrations-docs/docs/integrations/AWS_CloudTrail.md

-# AWS CloudTrail integration with Wazuh 4.13
+# AWS CloudTrail integration with SCOPD SIEM

 ## 1. Create an AWS account